The Fighting 'Téméraire' tugged to last Berth to broken up | Best fine art reproduction services

 What is The Fighting 'Téméraire' tugged to her last Berth to be broken up by Joseph Mallord William Turner?

-"The Fighting 'Téméraire' tugged to her last Berth to be broken up" is a celebrated oil painting by Joseph Mallord William Turner.
-Exemplifying Romanticism, the work depicts the end of a once-glorious warship, symbolizing the passage of time and technological change, with dramatic light and atmosphere conveying emotional depth.
-(NationalGallery.org)
+"The Fighting 'Téméraire' tugged to her last Berth to be broken up" is a celebrated painting by Joseph Mallord William Turner, exemplifying the Romanticism movement's emphasis on emotion and sublime landscapes.
+The artwork depicts the end of an era, as the old warship is towed by a steam-powered tug, symbolizing technological change.
+(Wikipedia)

 How does The Fighting 'Téméraire' tugged to her last Berth to be broken up reflect Joseph Mallord William Turner’s style?